About Challenger Sports

 2000

-Challenger expands its summer camps to a 10 month ‘Academy’ program using British coaches from February through to November across the country as the number of regional offices begins to expand
+We expand our summer camps to a 10 month ‘Academy’ program using British coaches from February through to November across the country as the number of regional offices begins to expand.

 2002

-Using the apparel background and expertise of Mike Blumenthal, Challenger starts manufacturing its own line of soccer uniforms called Challenger Teamwear
+Using the apparel background and expertise of Mike Blumenthal, we start manufacturing our own line of soccer uniforms and our sister company, Challenger Teamwear, is formed.

 2003

-Challenger begins to run its own tournaments in Kansas City and takes its first group of children and parents on a soccer tour of Britain
+We begin to run our own tournaments in Kansas City and takes our first group of children and parents on a soccer tour of Britain.

 2009